-New Year's Day

-Martin Luther King, Jr. Birthday

-Good Friday

-Memorial Day

-Independence Day

-Labor Day

-Thanksgiving

-Day after Thanksgiving

-Christmas Eve

-Christmas Day
+New Year's Day President's Day Juneteenth Memorial Day Independence Day Labor Day Thanksgiving Day after Thanksgiving Christmas Eve Christmas Day

 Transcript Requests

 Transcripts are issued to graduates who have met all institutional requirements.

 Official transcripts must be requested in writing.
 Official transcript requests may be made by submitting either a completed official transcript request form or a letter that contains the following information: name, student identification number, dates of attendance, campus, name while enrolled, and complete address of recipient to the Registrar.
 Transcript request forms are available in the Registrar's Office.
 A \$10.00 fee is charged for each official transcript.